NREL/OpenStudio-ERI/docs/source/workflow_outputs.rst

 Timeseries outputs can be one of the following frequencies: hourly, daily, or monthly.

-Timestamps in the output use the end-of-hour (or end-of-day for daily frequency, etc.) convention.
+Timestamps in the output use the start-of-period convention.
 Most outputs will be summed over the hour (e.g., energy) but some will be averaged over the hour (e.g., temperatures, airflows).

 .. _home_configurations_hpxml: